Professor Peter L. Harrison

 Director, Marine Ecology Research Centre

-BSc (Double Major in Marine Biology and Zoology), James Cook University, Townsville, 1979.
+BSc (Double Major in Marine Biology and Zoology), James Cook University 1979

-Peter has been appointed by Ministers for the Environment to national committees including the Australian Government's Threatened Species Scientific Committee from 2005-2015 (deputy chair from 2009), the Christmas Island Expert Working Group 2009-2010, the National Environmental Research Program Advisory Panel in 2010, and the Expert Panel to assess a Declared Commercial Fishing Activity under the EPBC Act (Supertrawler).
-He was a member of the 2012 DIISRTE Australian Science Delegation to the Australia-EU JSTCC Meeting in Brussels and the Australian-German JSTM Cooperation Meeting in Bonn.
-Peter is also an appointed member of the Port Curtis and Port Alma Ecosystem Research and Monitoring Program Advisory Panel, the Sea World Research and Rescue Foundation Scientific Committee, a member of the IUCN Commission on Ecosystem Management (Oceania), a member of the South Pacific Whale Research Consortium, and Patron of the Banyan Tree Marine Laboratory in the Maldives.
+Peter has been appointed by Ministers for the Environment to national committees including the Australian Government's Threatened Species Scientific Committee from 2005-2015, the Christmas Island Expert Working Group 2009-2010, and the National Environmental Research Program Advisory Panel in 2010.
+He was a member of the DIISRTE Australian Science Delegation to the 12th Australia-EU JSTCC Meeting in Brussels and the Australian-German JSTM Cooperation Meeting in Bonn during October 2012.
+Peter is also an appointed member of the Port Curtis and Port Alma Ecosystem Research and Monitoring Program Advisory Panel, the Sea World Research and Rescue Foundation Scientific Committee, a member of the IUCN Commission on Ecosystem Management (Oceania), a member of the South Pacific Whale Research Consortium, and the Patron of the Banyan Tree Marine Laboratory in the Maldives, central Indian Ocean.

 Much of Peter's research has focused on the Great Barrier Reef and subtropical marine habitats in eastern Australia, with additional research in Japan, Micronesia, French Polynesia, the Arabian Gulf, Florida, Bahamas, Maldives, Papua New Guinea, New Caledonia, the Philippines and Antarctica.
 During 1995, he was the Project Leader for a United Nations funded mission to assess the impacts of the first Gulf War on the coral reef systems of Kuwait, and has a new coral species discovered in the Arabian Gulf named after him (Porites harrisoni).